saifellahdebbiche-create/Portfolio/README.md

-# Portfolio
+# Personal Portfolio Website
-Full-stack personal portfolio website built with Angular and Spring Boot, featuring a Markdown-based blog system to showcase skills, experience, and published articles.

-This project is a full-stack personal portfolio website designed to showcase my skills, experience, and projects, along with a technical blog section.
+A full-stack personal portfolio website designed to showcase my **skills, experience, and projects**, along with a **technical blog section**.

-The blog system is built to dynamically load articles written in Markdown (.md) files, allowing easy content creation and maintenance without modifying the frontend code.
+The blog system dynamically loads articles written in **Markdown (`.md`) files**, allowing easy content creation and maintenance without modifying the frontend code.
 Each blog post is rendered on the website with proper formatting.

+---

-🔹 Key Features
+## ✨ Features

-Personal profile section (skills, experience, and background)
+- Personal profile section (skills, experience, and background)

-Blog section with Markdown-based articles
+- Blog section with Markdown-based articles

-Dynamic blog loading and rendering
+- Dynamic loading and rendering of blog posts

-Clean and responsive UI
+- Clean and responsive user interface

-Separation between frontend and backend
+- Clear separation between frontend and backend

+---

-🔹 Tech Stack
+## 🛠️ Tech Stack

+### Frontend
-Frontend: Angular
+- Angular

+### Backend
+- Spring Boot

+### Content
+- Markdown (`.md`) files

+---

+## 🧩 Architecture Overview

+- The **Angular frontend** handles UI rendering and user interactions
+- The **Spring Boot backend** manages blog retrieval and API endpoints
+- Blog articles are stored as **Markdown files** and converted to HTML for display on the website

+This architecture ensures scalability, maintainability, and clean separation of concerns.

+---

+## 🚀 Purpose

+This project demonstrates my ability to:
+- Build full-stack web applications
-Backend: Spring Boot
+- Integrate Angular with Spring Boot
+- Design content-driven systems
+- Structure scalable and maintainable projects

+---

+## 📌 Future Improvements
+- Authentication for blog management
+---

+## 👤 Author

+**Saif Debbiche**
+Software Engineer | Full Stack & DevOps Enthusiast